mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.Microsoft-Entra-ID/docs.md

 !!!!!
 See [the Mender features page](https://mender.io/product/features?target=_blank)
 !!!!! for an overview of all Mender plans and features.

-This example will show you how to set Microsoft Entra ID as an Identity Provider (IdP) for Hosted Mender as a Service Provider (SP).
+This example will show you how to set Microsoft Entra ID as an Identity Provider (IdP) for hosted Mender as a Service Provider (SP).

 ## Prerequisites